 Application of these Terms

-1. Any offer of a place made to you by the University is on the basis that in accepting such an offer you agree to these terms and conditions, which form part of the contract between you and the University of Warwick (‘the University’) and apply from the point of acceptance of offer, until you cease to be a postgraduate student at the University (unless paragraph 3 below applies to you).
+- Any offer of a place made to you by the University is on the basis that in accepting such an offer you agree to these University of Warwick Postgraduate Programmes Terms and Conditions (the “Terms”), which form part of the contract between you and the University of Warwick (‘the University’) and apply from the point of acceptance of offer, until you cease to be a postgraduate student at the University (unless paragraph 3 below applies to you).

-2. Please note that you will need to meet some of the Terms and Conditions prior to being able to take up your place at the University
+- Please note that you will need to meet some of the Terms prior to being able to take up your place at the University.

-3. Postgraduate Programmes Terms and Conditions are reviewed on an annual basis.
-If you have been offered a place for deferred entry in a future year, or if it is agreed at some future point that you may defer your entry, these Terms and Conditions will apply until they are replaced by a new set of Terms and Conditions that will apply for your year of entry.
-Those revised Terms and Conditions will then govern your relationship with the University until you cease to be a postgraduate student at the University.
-Those Terms and Conditions may be different to the current ones and will be provided to you before you take up your deferred place at the University.
+- These Terms are reviewed on an annual basis.
+If you have been offered a place for deferred entry in a future year, or if it is agreed at some future point that you may defer your entry, these Terms will apply until they are replaced by a new set that will apply for your year of entry.
+Those revised Terms will then govern your relationship with the University until you cease to be a postgraduate student at the University.
+Those Terms may be different to the current ones and will be provided to you before you take up your deferred place at the University.

-4. Your offer letter will have stated the basis on which your fees have been calculated, including a classification of you as either a ‘Home’, ‘Home/EU’, ‘Overseas’ or ‘Islands’ student.
+- Where your fees status has been confirmed, your offer letter will have stated the basis on which your fees have been calculated, including a classification of you as either a ‘Home’, ‘Overseas’ or ‘Islands’ student.

-9. MBChB degree: For students classified as overseas for fees purposes: the tuition fees for academic year 2022/23 and subsequent years have not yet been set, but they are expected to be subject to an inflationary increase which is likely to be in the range of 4% to 6% per annum.
-The confirmed fee for 2021/22 will be published by the University by September 2018 and communicated directly to you, if applicable.
+- MBChB degree: For students classified as overseas for fees purposes: the tuition fees for academic year 2024/25 and subsequent years have not yet been set, but they are expected to be subject to an inflationary increase which is likely to be in the range of 4% to 6% per annum.
+The confirmed fee for 2024/25 will be published by the University and communicated directly to you, if applicable.

 Payment of Fees